Arcadia Impact · AI Governance Taskforce Read the paper →

 Where the FATF stood before its blacklist.

 On the FATF’s clock this is June 2000, eleven years in: the NCCT blacklist, fifteen jurisdictions named to trigger consequences it had no authority to impose.
-The Network has reached the same phase in roughly three.
-The two clocks snap into register.
+The Network has reached the same phase in eighteen months.
+The two clocks converge.

 Step 04 · the blacklist collapses